mnoukhov/mnoukhov.github.io/content/posts/emergent-communication-what-and-why.md

 ---
-title: "Emergent Communication: The What and The Why"
+title: "Emergent Communication: What and Why"
 date: 2019-08-01
 description: "An accessible introduction to emergent communication and why it matters."
 tags: ["emergent communication", "research", "multi-agent"]